Morse Code

 Spacing between elements of a character = 1 dot length.

-Spacing between character of a word = 3 dots length.
+Spacing between characters of a word = 3 dots in length.

-Spacing between the words = 7 dots length.
+Spacing between the words = 7 dots in length.

 The International Morse Codes for alphabets and numerals are given in table